Curious about Emacs? Read about my journey with it.

 - Org-mode.
 Org-mode.
 Org-mode.
 This is going to get its own blog post, but org mode the most amazing feature of any editor I've ever used.
 It's a way to write todo lists.
 It's a way to keep an agenda in your editor.
 To capture todos.
 To capture notes.
 To capture anything your heart desires...from anywhere in your editor, quickly.
 It's a way to practice literate programming (rather than write code and document with comments, you write the documentation in a

 *.orgfile and you can run the code from the file or "tangle" it into its own file, such as a shell script...it's really just amazing).
-Org-mode itself has been the most valuable reason for me to learn Emacs and swear off every other editor.
+Org-mode itself has been the most valuable reason for me to learn Emacs.

 and one minor reason...